DanielSiepmann/typo3-extension-workshop/Documentation/source/index.rst

   work from 4.5 onwards.

 * Ask questions as soon as possible.
 This way we have the context.

+* Tell me if you want less details.

 * All materials are available on Github: https://github.com/DanielSiepmann/typo3-extension-workshop